NiGhTTraX/react-connect-rest/README.md

 ## Assumptions

-As mentioned, this lib has opinions about how a REST endpoint looks like and how the data it returns looks like.
+As mentioned, this lib has opinions about how a REST endpoint and how the data it returns looks:

 1. All entities can be uniquely identifiable by an `id` key.